 Natural Homemade Makeup Remover

 I tried several liquid removers that were none-too-gentle and required lots of wiping, tugging and pulling on the delicate eye area.
 A big no-no if you want to avoid wrinkles!
 Another easy natural solution is coconut oil.
 It definitely removes eye makeup, but it can feel a bit greasy.
 And if it gets into your eyes, yikes!
 That stuff stings.

-Jojoba oil combined with witch hazel and aloe vera is tough on mascara and eye liner but gentle on the eyes without irritation.
+Jojoba oil combined with witch hazel and aloe vera is tough on mascara and eye liner but gentle on the eyes and won’t cause irritation.
 I added just a couple of drops of lemon essential oil for its natural grease cutting ability but you can opt to leave that out if you prefer.

-Shake to combine the ingredients before each use and then saturate a cotton pad.
-Close your eyes and sweep the pad over.
+Shake the bottle to combine the ingredients before each use and then saturate a cotton pad.
+Close your eyes and sweep the pad over your lids.
 Or you can also make makeup remover wipes by pouring the solution over a stack of pads in a jar.
 Easy peasy!

-What’s you’re favorite way to take off your eye makeup?
+What’s your favorite way to take off your eye makeup?